cake-tech/cake_wallet/PRIVACY.md

 	You are responsible for your personal data, including all data related to the safety of your funds.
 You should take all appropriate action to protect this data.
 Cake Labs cannot recover any data related to your funds in the event that you lose or give away this data.
 Cake Labs strongly recommends that you take action to secure your funds, by writing down your seeds or keys, storing encrypted backups, and never sharing this information.

 	Cake Labs undertakes any and all reasonable steps possible to secure any data that you voluntarily transmit to us.
 However, we cannot guarantee that any outside system used to transmit this data is entirely secure and, as such, we recommend that you exercise caution when voluntarily transmitting data to us.

+	In any situation, Cake Labs takes no responsibility for interception of personal data by any outside individual, group, corporation, or institution.
+You should understand this and take any and all appropriate actions to secure your own data.

 Links to Other Websites
 -----------------------